Stop saying 'cyber Pearl Harbor'

 The Japanese surprise attack on Pearl Harbor in 1941 has captured the imagination of wonks with a predilection for predicting future calamity unless the government takes immediate steps to change some aspect of its policy.

-There are many "X-Pearl Harbors" out there.
+There are many supposed future "X-Pearl Harbors" out there.
 A space Pearl Harbor.
 An energy Pearl Harbor.
 But probably none is as common as the cyber Pearl Harbor.
 Sen. Lindsey Graham (R-S.C.) easily led Defense Secretary Leon Panetta into agreeing that the United States faces the possibility of a "cyber Pearl Harbor" only this week, during a June 13 hearing of the Senate Appropriations subcommittee on defense.

 "Technologically, the capability to paralyze this country is there now," Panetta said.
 "There's a high risk," reported FCW.

-The next month, then-Deputy Attorney General Jamie Gorelick told the Senate Governmental Affairs permanent subcommittee on investigations that "we will have a cyber-equivalent of Pearl Harbor at some point, and we do not want to wait for that wake-up call," according to the Armed Forces Newswire Service.
+The next month, Deputy Attorney General Jamie Gorelick told the Senate Governmental Affairs permanent subcommittee on investigations that "we will have a cyber-equivalent of Pearl Harbor at some point, and we do not want to wait for that wake-up call," according to the Armed Forces Newswire Service.